Anita Lihme

-Anita Hegeler Griswold (née Lihme), formerly Princess Edward Joseph de Lobkowicz (4 November 1903 – 14 May 1976) was an American golfer, businesswoman, and real estate broker.
+Anita Hegeler Griswold (née Lihme), formerly Princess Edouard Josef de Lobkowicz (4 November 1903 – 14 May 1976) was an American golfer, businesswoman, and real estate broker.
 She served as vice president of Douglas Gibbons-Hollyday & Ives.
 Through her first marriage, she was a princess of the House of Lobkowicz, a Bohemian noble family.

 Early life

 Lihme was born on November 4, 1903, in Chicago to Olga (née Hegeler) Lihme and C. Bai Lihme.
 Among her siblings were brothers Harold Hegeler Lihme and Edward Hegeler Lihme, and sister Olga Lihme, who married Clement A. Griscom, a grandson of Clement Griscom.

 Her mother was a founder of the Watch Hill Yacht Club, was the daughter of German-born American zinc manufacturer Edward C. Hegeler.
 Her father, who was born in Denmark and came to America in 1899, was a chemist, industrialist, and art collector.

 Education and career

 Lihme was educated at Miss Porter's School in Farmington, Connecticut, and attended Vassar College.

 She had a successful career as an amateur golfer, and before her first marriage, was "woman champion of the Misquamicut Golf Club at Watch Hill."
 Lihme, who was known professionally as Mrs. Lobkowicz, began working as a real estate broker in 1951 and served as the vice president of Douglas Gibbons-Hollyday & Ives, until her retirement in 1972.